uriel1998/mpdq/README.md

 `mpdq` will autoqueue random tracks from your existing music library, with per-genre weighting and simple defaults.

 Because it uses `mpd`'s own data, new tracks and changes to your music library will be incorporated when `mpd` is updated.

-If you are looking for the older, heaver, and BPM-using version of `mpdq`, those files are in the `bpm_version` directory of this repository.
+The program has been rewritten for simplicity and to avoid subprocesses; each run will add a configurable number of tracks to the queue.

 ## 2. License